Identifying common Wi‑Fi configuration mistakes

 Resetting devices

-If configuration changes fail, factory reset the router as a last resort.
-Export current settings first if your router supports it.
-After reset, reapply only the minimum changes: SSID, secure password, and DHCP range.
-Test thoroughly before re-enabling advanced features like guest networks or parental controls.
+If the settings changes do not help, factory reset the router as a last resort.
+Export the current settings first if the router supports it.
+After reset, put back only the minimum changes: SSID, secure password, and DHCP range.
+Test it properly before turning on guest networks or parental controls again.

 If a client still misbehaves, reinstall the wireless driver or update firmware.
 On Linux, check dmesg for driver errors.
 On Windows, use Device Manager to roll back or update the driver.